-- The exact appearance of the optional text string (size, image density, etc.) will depend on the type and condition of the machine making the copy. - Even while the optional Copy Data Security Unit is still installed, the Machine Administrator can disable the detection/graying function using the machine settings (there is no need to remove the unit to do so).
+- The exact appearance of the optional text string (size, image density, etc.) will depend on the type and condition of the machine duplicating the image. - Even while the optional Copy Data Security Unit is still installed, the Machine Administrator can disable the detection/graying function using the machine settings (there is no need to remove the unit to do so).